Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about helpful guided meditation resources.

 When you’re depressed, life can be a struggle.

-Meditation can help your brain work better so that your life flows more smoothly.
+Meditation can help your brain work better so that life flows more smoothly.

-A regular meditation practice can deliver substantial improvements in mental well-being, happiness, life satisfaction, and depression symptoms.
-(13)
+Regular meditation can deliver substantial improvements in mental well-being, happiness, life satisfaction, and depression symptoms.

-It enables you to make better decisions, affecting all areas of your life.
-(24)
+It enables you to make better decisions, which can positively impact all areas of your life.

-It can make you feel less lonely and socially isolated.
-(28)
+It can help you feel less lonely and socially isolated.

 Depression is linked to a cluster of other physical and mental health issues.